AidenGariepy89/CIC/README.md

 ```
 This should install `air` globally to your computer.

+## Plugins

+If you are using VSCode, there are some helpful plugins you should install if you are wanting to edit the styling of the site.

+* Tailwind CSS IntelliSense: Allows for autocompletion of tailwind styles
+* Prettier: Allows for sorting of css classess

 ## Project Dependencies

 In your terminal, you'll need to run this command to grab the packages that the